A Wasserstein index of dependence for random measures: Examples

 \end{proposition}

 Proposition~\ref{th:additive} provides the exact expression of the index of dependence and shows that it is always larger than the parameter $z$, for any choice of L\'evy measure $\bar \nu$ and dimension $d$.
 When restricting to two groups of observations, $z = \textup{cor}(\tilde \mu_1(A), \tilde \mu_2(A))$, which does not depend on $A \in \mathcal{X}$.
-One proves it by using Proposition~\ref{th:additive_levy} and Campbell's theorem, so that
+One proves this by using Proposition~\ref{th:additive_levy} and Campbell's theorem (see, e.g., (9.5.2) in \citet{DaleyVere2007}), so that

 Thus when $d=2$, Proposition~\ref{th:additive} guarantees that $I_\W(\crv) \ge \textup{cor}(\tilde \mu_1(A), \tilde \mu_2(A))$.
 In Figure~\ref{fig:data} (left) we plot the value of $I_\W(\crv)$ when the marginal is a gamma random measure and we see that the lower bound appears to be tight.
-This is a very desirable property of the index, since correlation is the most well-established measure of linear dependence between two random variables and additive completely random vectors introduce dependence linearly at the level of the L\'evy measures.
+This is a very desirable property of the index, since correlation is the most well-established measure of linear dependence between two random variables and additive CRVs introduce dependence linearly at the level of the L\'evy measures.